 Going to a format where the only target demographic was African-American and Afro-Carribbean was a bold move.
-And it took a vibrant staff of personalities and shows like Rocky Groce with “The Ebony Express,” Joe Walker and Leona Everett with “Glory Road,” newspaper man Elliot J Pieze with “Local News,” Charles North with “Man On The Street,” and r&b swinger Jockey Jack playing all the newest indie r&b records that Henry Stone would hand him (along with some cash in the sleeve).
+DJ’s like Rocky Groce had shows like “The Ebony Express,” Joe Walker and Leona Everett with “Glory Road,” newspaper man Elliot J Pieze with “Local News,” Charles North with “Man On The Street,” and Jockey Jack playing all the newest indie r&b records.

 The station had a broadcast studio at 350 NE 71st St not far from Liberty City.

 Henry Stone knew all of these DJ’s personally.
-He cultivated them as ambassadors for the records he sold to jukebox operators, whose routes went through whorehouses, juke joints, saloons, and restaurants from Key West to Pensacola.
+They were ambassadors for the records he sold to jukebox operators, whose routes went through whorehouses, juke joints, saloons, and restaurants from Key West to Pensacola.

-Here’s what Stone had to say, “I controlled the radio down here completely man, black radio.
+Henry Stone said, “I controlled the radio down here completely man, black radio.
 I built relationships with Butterball, Ed Cook, and Jockey Jack and all those guys.
 Give em like $50 or $100 a record.
 You gotta spend a buck to make a buck.
 You can’t have it all.”